Ada-C9/MediaRanker-Revisited/feedback.md

 Feature | Feedback
 ---     | ---
 **General** |
-Appropriate Tests on WorksController |
+Tests on WorksController |
-Appropriate Tests on SessionsController |
+Tests on SessionsController |
-Appropriate Tests on UsersController |
+Tests on UsersController |
 Completed OAuth |
 **Overall** |